sourcegraph/about/blogposts/2020/going-beyond-regular-expressions-with-structural-code-search.md

   `foo(:[x], :[x])`.
 This is similar to, e.g., backreferences in regular expressions.

-- No explicit support for matching regexp character classes like `\d+` yet (see planned improvements).
+- No explicit support for matching regexp character classes like `\d+` yet.

 For a complete overview, refer to [comby.dev](https://comby.dev).